ministryofjustice/hmpps-helm-charts/charts/generic-prometheus-alerts/RUNBOOK.md

 ### sqs-number-of-messages

 > SQS - {{ $sqsLabelQueueName }} - number of messages={{`{{`}} $value {{`}}`}} (exceeds {{ $sqsAlertsTotalMessagesThreshold }}), check consumers are healthy.

+## Elasticache Alerts

+### elasticache-enginecpu-utilisation

+> elasticache cluster `<clusterId>` in `<targetNamespace>` - EngineCPU utilisation at `XX` which is over threshold of `<elastiCacheAlertsEngineCPUThreshold>` for last `<elastiCacheAlertsEngineCPUThresholdMinutes>` mins.
+This alert configured by app `<targetNamespace>`/`<targetApplication>`.

+Redis is a single threaded process and uses only one CPU core at any given point in time.
+This is a measure of the percentage CPU usage of that core.

+If the CPU utilisation is regularly too high, consider using a bigger elasticache instance class.
+This does have a small (typically a minute or two's) downtime associated with changing instance class.

+If the cluster is expected to run hot then you could always increase `elastiCacheAlertsEngineCPUThreshold` to a higher value.

+### elasticache-cpu-utilisation

+> elasticache cluster `<clusterId>` in `<targetNamespace>` - CPU utilisation at `XX` which is over threshold of `<elastiCacheAlertsCPUThreshold>` for last `<elastiCacheAlertsCPUThresholdMinutes>` mins.
+This alert configured by app `<targetNamespace>`/`<targetApplication>`.

+This is a measure of total CPU utilisation percentage, across all cores.
+Since Redis is a single threaded process and uses only one CPU core at any given point in time, this measure is diluted by the number of cores.
+Pay attention to the EngineCPUUtilization metric as well (see above).

+If the CPU utilisation is regularly too high, consider using a bigger elasticache instance class.
+This does have a small (typically a minute or two's) downtime associated with changing instance class.

+If the cluster is expected to run hot then you could always increase `elastiCacheAlertsCPUThreshold` to a higher value.

+### elasticache-freeable-memory

+> elasticache cluster `<clusterId>` in `<targetNamespace>` - freeable memory at `XX` which is below threshold of `<elastiCacheAlertsFreeMemoryThreshold>` for last `<elastiCacheAlertsFreeMemoryThresholdMinutes>` mins.
+This alert configured by app `<targetNamespace>`/`<targetApplication>`.

+This is the amount of free memory available on the Elasticache host.
+When there isn't enough memory available, the host starts to rely more on swap memory and this starts to degrade performance.

+If the freeable memory is regularly too low, too much data is being stored in Redis.
+Consider using a bigger elasticache instance class.
+This does have a small (typically a minute or two's) downtime associated with changing instance class.
+Alternatively consider exercises to reduce the amount of memory that it requires by shortening the TTL of the data stored there or reducing the amount of data stored per key.

+### elasticache-memory-utilisation

+> elasticache cluster `<clusterId>` in `<targetNamespace>` - memory utilisation at `XX` which is over threshold of `<elastiCacheAlertsMemoryUsageThreshold>` for last `<elastiCacheAlertsMemoryUsageThresholdMinutes>` mins.
+This alert configured by app `<targetNamespace>`/`<targetApplication>`.

+This is the percentage of memory that's used by a cluster node.
+When this metric reaches 100%, Redis initiates the Redis maxmemory eviction policy.
+The default `maxmemory-policy` is `volatile_lru` which removes the least recently used keys with a TTL set.
+If there are none with a TTL, an out of memory OOM error occurs.

+If the memory utilisation is regularly too high, too much data is being stored in Redis.
+Consider using a bigger elasticache instance class.
+This does have a small (typically a minute or two's) downtime associated with changing instance class.
+Alternatively consider exercises to reduce the amount of memory that it requires by shortening the TTL of the data stored there or reducing the amount of data stored per key.